Jump To: Plants | Retail | Mail Order | Wholesale | Consulting | Education | General | Pricing/Refunds/Returns

 When are you open?

-Weather-dependent, we are open from approximately late March to mid-November.
+Weather-dependent, we are open from approximately early April to the end of October.
 Seasonally, our hours of operation change.
-All pick ups are by appointment only.
+All pick ups are by appointment only or during special events.
 Please contact us for our seasonal hours.

 I’m looking for a plant for…